 - (a) Exposed to Severe Physical Damage.
 Fixed electric space heating equipment shall not be used where exposed to severe physical damage unless adequately protected. - (b) Damp or Wet Locations.
-Heaters and related equipment installed in damp or wet locations shall be approved for such locations and shall be constructed and installed so that water cannot enter or accumulate in or on wired sections, electrical components, or duct work. - (FPN): See Section 110-11 for equipment exposed to deteriorating agents. - 424-13.
+Heaters and related equipment installed in damp or wet locations shall be approved for such locations and shall be constructed and installed so that water cannot enter or accumulate in or on wired sections, electrical components, or duct work. - (FPN No. 1): See Section 110-11 for equipment exposed to deteriorating agents. - (FPN No. 2): See Section 680-27 for pool deck areas. - 424-13.
 Spacing from Combustible Materials.
 Fixed electric space heating equipment shall be installed to provide the required spacing between the equipment and adjacent combustible material, unless it has been found to be acceptable where installed in direct contact with combustible material. - 424-14.
 Grounding.
 All exposed noncurrent-carrying metal parts of fixed electric space heating equipment likely to become energized shall be grounded as required in Article 250.